utwente-fmt/sigrefmc-sttt16/README.md

 SigrefMC experiments
 ====================
-This repository hosts the source code of the experimental section in the paper on [SigrefMC](https://github.com/utwente-fmt/sigrefmc) submitted to TACAS 2016.
+This repository hosts the source code of the experimental section in the paper on [SigrefMC](https://github.com/utwente-fmt/sigrefmc) submitted to STTT.
+This is an extended version of the paper published in TACAS 2016.

 You can contact the main author of SigrefMC at <t.vandijk@utwente.nl>.